Paralegal positions are becoming a growing job market.

 See the detailed list of courses and their descriptions

-It is of utmost importance to the faculty of Oak Brook College that our graduates are not saddled with student debt that will hinder their career and ministry decisions.
+It is of utmost importance to the faculty of Oak Brook College (OBCL) that our graduates are not saddled with student debt that will hinder their career and ministry decisions.

 The tuition and payment structure for the Paralegal program is intentionally designed to allow students to proceed in their education without requiring student loans, while our course structure makes it possible for students to pursue a profession as they study, earning rather than simply paying.

 “As an alumna of OBCL, I consider my OBCL friends and professors to be like family.
 Students become lifelong friends – I see examples of it in the life of every OBCL alumnus I know.”